MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/device-update-management.md

 -   Configure automatic update policies to ensure devices stay up-to-date.
 -   Get device compliance information (the list of updates that are needed but not yet installed).
 -   Specify a per-device update approval list, to ensure devices don’t install unapproved updates that have not been tested.
--   Approve EULAs on behalf of the end-user so update deployment can be automated even for updates with EULAs.
+-   Approve EULAs on behalf of the end user so update deployment can be automated even for updates with EULAs.

 The OMA DM APIs for specifying update approvals and getting compliance status refer to updates by using an Update ID, which is a GUID that identifies a particular update.
 The MDM, of course, will want to expose IT-friendly information about the update (instead of a raw GUID), including the update’s title, description, KB, update type (for example, a security update or service pack).
 For more information, see [\[MS-WSUSSS\]: Windows Update Services: Server-Server Protocol](/openspecs/windows_protocols/ms-wsusss/f49f0c3e-a426-4b4b-b401-9aeb2892815c).